-GET Fetches the so Fetches the schema for the table.
+GET Fetches the schema for the table.

-Parameters name description type default
+Parameters name description default

 tableName The name of the table. path

-Response Body element: element: (custom)
+Response Body element: (custom)

-media types: media types: on
+media types: application/json

 6.4.
 EntityService

 Entity management operations.
 An entity is an instance of a type.
 Entities conform to the definition of the type that they they correspond to.
 The following resources are available: